 - Happens many times in D-War due to the helicopters belonging to the Redshirt Army, though their exploding is mostly due to the pilots' incompetence tather than outside forces.

 - Godzilla 1985, Godzilla blasts a helicopter with his breath and sends it plummeting onto a crowded highway, setting off a massive chain reaction of car explosions.

 - I Am Legend: A series of flashbacks show Neville making sure his family gets to the evacuation point so they can be airlifted out of the city.
-They board a helicopter which safely takes off and begins to fly across the river when another chopper begins spinning wildly out of control due to being overloaded and misbalanced with people who tried to grab onto the skid as it took off.
+They board a helicopter which safely takes off and begins to fly across the river when another chopper begins spinning wildly out of control due to being overloaded and imbalanced with the vampire-like darkseekers who tried to grab onto the skid as it took off.
 There is a quick cut out of the flashback just before we can see the two choppers collide.

-- The helicopter in The Life Aquatic; its poor maintenance is something of a Chekhov's Gun.
+- The helicopter in The Life Aquatic with Steve Zissou; its poor maintenance is something of a Chekhov's Gun.

 - If Looks Could Kill has a particularly silly helicopter crash where the rotor section detaches and comes after the heroes like a gigantic buzzsaw.

 - Helicopters are taken down twice in the Edward Norton-starring The Incredible Hulk, first when the Hulk throws a piece of debris at a military helicopter during the campus fight, and later when the Abomination brings down the helicopter carrying Betty and General Thunderbolt Ross.

 - James Bond is attacked by helicopters in many movies.
 Needless to say, they go down easily.
 It's averted when the good guys are in them, except for GoldenEye, where Bond and Natalia are only saved by the cabin ejector (and the helicopter was on ground, anyway).